Tycale/network_seminar/student_feedback.md

     - Overall I found this paper a pleasant read, concise, clear and to-the-point.
 Should the authors want to further improve the quality of their paper, I would suggest them to spend less time detailing the measurements observed in [7] and [8] and maybe mention one or several implementations of the web socket protocol that are available nowadays (the most famous of which are NodeJS/ws and socket.io).
 If those implementations are not fully compliant with the RFC6455, I think it would also be worth mentioning.

     - One thing that could be clearer though is the advantage(s) of WebSockets compared to TCP, as the survey right now leads readers to believe that TCP is strictly superior.

-* Good:
-    - But all in all, I found this paper interesting and I do believe it is a good introduction to the topic of WebSockets.

-    - Once again, this is a good paper.
-The structure, explanations and figures are all clear and easy to understand.
-Background is given whenever necessary so as to keep the reader up to level, and the conclusion does a good job of summarizing the important results discovered.